Career Opportunities

 - Reports to the Preschool Director any concerns or challenges related to designated class

-SPECIALIZED KNOWLEDGE, SKILLS, QUALIFICATIONS
+SPECIALIZED KNOWLEDGE, SKILLS & QUALIFICATIONS

 - Must meet State of CT requirements to be a Teacher